google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 First Input Delay is a brand new metric we're experimenting with on the Chrome team.
-It's particularly exciting to me because it's the first metric we've introduced that directly corresponds to the pain users experienced with real- life interactions on the web.
+It's particularly exciting to me because it's the first metric we've introduced that directly corresponds to the pain users experienced with real-life interactions on the web.

 Going forward we hope to standardize this metric within the [W3C WebPerf Working Group](https://www.w3.org/webperf/), so it can be more easily accessed by